 GPPeeps are roughstock.
-They feel no pain.
-Besides, they are so damn tough that if they did happen to feel some pain they wouldn't mention it.
+They feel no pain most of the time.
+If they did happen to feel some pain they wouldn't mention it.

 Although rare, there are times when GPP participants become sore from one or more of the workouts we perform daily.
 Again, this almost NEVER happens.
 But when it does, for scientific purposes (more to help others and rookies), we thought it well to classify the types of soreness one might expect to encounter down here at GPP.
 These only apply to full Rx vets.
 Rookies who progress above "kinda sore" are doing it wrong.